 Here's why I love this pasta: roasting the eggplant allows you to get the same flavor you'd have from pan-fried eggplant, but with a fraction of the effort and far less fat.
 And the crisp garlic is a total must — it's like garlic-flavored chips top off the pasta, yet the garlic flavor is way more subtle than if it were sauteed.
 But my favorite part of this recipe is that it has a sort of split personality: you can serve it as is or, if the weather's already Fall-ish in your area, you can add a bit more cheese then stir the whole lot together, so it becomes an instant, no-fuss pink sauce.

 divided plus more for garnish

 Meanwhile, when the water boils, cook pasta according to package directions.
 Reserve 1 cup of pasta water and drain pasta.
 Set aside.
 Add eggplant to pasta sauce and simmer until heated through.
-Taste, and, add more vinegar is sauce is sweet, or, as needed, add sugar to make the sauce sweeter.
+Taste and add more vinegar if the sauce is sweet, or, as needed, add sugar to make the sauce sweeter.

 Finish The Pasta: Add reserved pasta to pasta sauce and stir to coat.
 Add 1/4 cup of the reserved pasta water and stir until each piece of pasta is just coated with the sauce.
 Add additional pasta water as needed to help the sauce coat the pasta.